AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedEnemyDataGenerationModel.md

 ## Model Parameters Loading

 In here, we will use our model parameters so that it can be used to load out models.
-There are two cases in here:
+There are three cases in here:

 1. The player is a first-time player.